Exploring Anisotropy Contributions in Mn$_\mathrm{x}$Co$_\mathrm{1-x}$Fe$_2$O$_4$ Ferrite Nanoparticles for Biomedical Applications: Introduction

 In conclusion, a series of mixed Co/Mn ferrites NPs having Co/Mn molar ratios 6.1, 2.8, 0.6, and 0.3 and similar size and polydispersity were analyzed using SANSPOL to shed light on the behaviors observed from IRM-DCD protocols in our previous study.
-The samples with Co/Mn 0.3, 0.6, and 2.8 exhibited similar responses showing negative $\mathrm{\Delta}M$ values, while the Mn-richest sample showed positive values of $\mathrm{\Delta}M$.
-This can be due to demagnetizing interaction, inhomogeneous spin structure in the first case, and weak exchange interactions.
-Using SANSPOL, we observed that the samples with negative $\mathrm{\Delta}M$ values show the presence of a magnetically disorder layer, while the Mn-richest sample did not show any increasing of the magnetic radius with the applied magnetic field.
-From this, we could conclude that the negative values of $\mathrm{\Delta}M$ are caused by an inhomogeneous spin structure at the surface.
-Additionally, the study isolated different contributions to the total magnetic anisotropy, highlighting the significant role of shape anisotropy due to the irregular morphology of the NPs.
-These findings enhance our understanding of the complex interplay between magnetic interactions, surface structure, and anisotropy in mixed Co/Mn ferrites, offering deeper insights for tuning their magnetic properties.
+The samples with Co/Mn 0.6, 2.8 and 6.1 exhibited similar responses showing negative $\mathrm{\Delta}M$ values, while the Mn-richest sample (Co/Mn of 0.3) showed positive values of $\mathrm{\Delta}M$.
+Using SANSPOL, we observed that the samples with negative $\mathrm{\Delta}M$ values show the presence of a magnetically disordered layer, while the Mn-richest sample did not show any increase of the magnetic radius with the applied magnetic field.
+Additionally, the study isolated different contributions to the total magnetic anisotropy, highlighting the significant role of shape anisotropy due to the faceted morphology of the NPs.
+These findings enhance our understanding of the complex interplay between magnetic interactions, surface structure, and anisotropy in mixed Co/Mn ferrites, offering more profound insights into tuning their magnetic properties, which are important for AC biomedical applications, such as cancer treatment by magnetic fluid hyperthermia.

 \begin{acknowledgement}

 The authors thank ISIS Neutron and Muon Source for the provision of the beamtime (RB2220620-1).
 The authors acknowledge the assistance provided by the Advanced Multiscale Materials for Key Enabling Technologies project, supported by the Ministry of Education, Youth, and Sports of the Czech Republic.
 Project No. CZ.02.01.01/00/22\_008/0004558, Co-funded by the European Union.
 DZ has been supported by Charles University Research Centre program No. UNCE/24/SCI/010, and MG by the Grant Agency of Charles University: GAUK 267323.
 Infrastructure obtained thanks to OP VVV "Excellent Research Teams", project no. CZ.02.1.01/0.0/0.0/15\_003/0000417 - CUCAM, was used in this study.
 Furthermore, we would like to thank Dr. Dopita for providing us access to the SAXS instrument.